 The project was declared a ‘coordinated project’ by the Coordinator-General (CG) in 2018.

 The project’s draft Environmental Impact Statement (EIS) was submitted to the CG for review in late 2019.
-The draft EIS has now been released for public exhibition and comment by the CG.

 To learn more about the Border to Gowrie project’s EIS, please view the CG’s website: